onflow/Flow-Working-Groups/cadence_working_group/README.md

 * Represent and promote Cadence in a wider software development and Web3 community.

 ### History
-Cadence Working Group started as "Cadence Language Design Meetings" (LDM) - series of meetings focusing on the implementation of Cadence programming language that started in Juy 2022.
+Cadence Working Group started as "Cadence Language Design Meetings" (LDM) - series of meetings focusing on the implementation of Cadence programming language that started in July 2022.
 You can access all notes from those meetings in the ["meetings" directory in the Cadence Repository](https://github.com/onflow/cadence/tree/master/meetings).
 In the Early 2024 the purpose of the working group was expanded to also cover topics related to Cadence runtime enviroment, a component of Flow Execution Node.

 * [Current Priorities](#current-priorities)